 Sightseeing in Menorca

-Menorca has a long and important history influenced by different cultures, which is evident in the numerous prehistoric and modern heritage sites, in the picturesque villages and old towns, castles and cathedrals.
-The island's nature is also impressive and we recommend that you take some time exploring the landscapes and formations of Menorca, such as caves and parks.
+Menorca has a long and important history influenced by different cultures, which is evident in the numerous prehistoric and modern heritage sites, in the picturesque villages and old towns, as well as its castles and cathedrals.
+The island's nature is also impressive and you have to take some time exploring the landscape and natural formations of Menorca, such as caves and parks.
 Here are some of the most interesting sights to visit in Menorca:

 - The Talayotic settlement of Torre d'en Galmés